 My husband headed to Copper Creek Inn and ordered us a tasty dinner, their famous blackberry pie, and even cinnamon rolls for the morning.

-We enjoyed dinner at the table in our cabin and it was nice and cozy.
+We enjoyed dinner at the table in our cabin, which was nice and cozy.
 Plus, that gave us plenty of time to head to the bonfire.

 Bonfire

-My husband is awesome and he took the boys over to the bonfire so I could enjoy a bit of peace and quiet.
-He brought over ingredients to make s’mores and the kids were in heaven.
+My husband is awesome.
+He took the boys over to the bonfire so I could enjoy a bit of peace and quiet.
+He brought over ingredients to make s’mores, and the kids were in heaven.

 One of the great things about Stone Creek Lodge is that the bonfire is really close to the cabins, but far enough away that it doesn’t bother guests staying in their cabins.